Jerzy Świrski

-Jerzy Włodzimierz Świrski (5 April 1882, Kalisz – 12 June 1959, London) was a Polish vice admiral and officer in the Russian Imperial Navy and later the Polish Navy.
+Jerzy Włodzimierz Świrski (5 April 1882, in Kalisz – 12 June 1959, in London) was a Polish rear admiral and officer in the Russian Imperial Navy and later the Polish Navy.
 As Chief of the Polish Naval Command (1925-1947), he was a member of an elite group of high ranking Polish naval officers from foreign navies who became founder members of the re-established naval forces of the newly independent Poland after World War I. During World War II, Polish naval forces under his command, were embedded with the Royal Navy and contributed significantly to the success of Britain's maritime war effort.
-He notably fell out with Poland's war time Prime Minister-in-exile, General Sikorski, but was backed by the British and survived in post.
+He notably fell out with a Polish war time Prime Minister-in-exile, General Sikorski, but was supported by the British and survived in post.
 He was appointed an Honorary Knight Commander of the Order of the Bath.

 Background

 He was born into a military family on 5 April 1882 in Kalisz, in the Russian Partition of Poland.
 His father, a graduate of the Moscow Cadet Corps, was an officer in the Imperial Russian Army. Świrski attended the Marine Cadet Corps School in St Petersburg from 1889 to 1902.
 He completed the course for Navigation officers.